-The Travertine Hot Springs outside of Bridgeport on Highway 395 are one of the most popular hot springs on all of Highway 395.
-It has a half dozen pools with varying temperatures, and the views that you get into the valley below are hard to beat.
-Do be prepared to share a tub if you go on a weekend and also note that if you are going with your family, people may bathe naked so don’t be surprised.
+The Travertine Hot Springs, outside of Bridgeport on Highway 395, are one of the most popular hot springs on all of Highway 395.
+They have a half dozen pools with varying temperatures, and the views that you get into the valley below are hard to beat.
+Do be prepared to share a tub if you go on a weekend and also note that if you are going with your family, people may bathe naked, so don’t be surprised.
 Here is all the info so you can check it out.

 - Cost: Free

 - The dirt road was passable with 2WD, but it might not be after rain.

 - Location: Travertine Hot Springs, Bridgeport, CA 93517

 - This information is from my visit in 2017

 From the town of Bridgeport, you will want to head south on Highway 395 out of the city.
 From here, you will turn left right before the rangers station on your left side.
 This road splits, and you will head left, then right to continue up to the hot springs.
 Note that I used Google Maps for directions when I went, so it might be easier just to put the address into Google Maps and follow it all the way there.

 The road to the hot springs is dirt, but it was not bad when I went, and most cars could make it.
 That being said, if you went after a rainstorm, it might require 4WD.

 When you make it to the bathrooms, you will want to park along the road and proceed out from there.

 The hike here is not much of a hike, it is mostly just a short walk to the first of many hot springs.